talierose/shelf-help/README.md

 # shelf-help
-What will I do next?
+What shall I do next?